Coming to a rover near mars....

 Anyone wondering if you can brick a rover?

 NASA has decided to up the ante for the Mars rover Curiosity's arrival next month by pushing the landing site nearer to the foot of an inconvenient mountain.
 The old and new landing targets for Curiosity The old and new landing targets for Curiosity.
-Credit: NASA/JPL-Caltech/ESA/DLR/FU Berlin/MSSS Obviously an obstacle like a …
+Credit: NASA/JPL-Caltech/ESA/DLR/FU Berlin/MSSS Obviously an obstacle …

 Cyanogen Mod - Red Planet edition.